 On the fourth day, God created heavenly cars.
 On the fifth day, God created mighty engines.
 On the sixth day, our commenters combined them and created the ten crazy engine swaps we want to see.

 Although I swore off owning anything that doesn't have two or four wheels after a bad 6x6 Amphibious Vehicle project hell experience, watching footage of this Russian Screw Drive vehicle cruising through the snow is enough to reconsider.

 In what is equal parts must have accessory for new Camaro fan boys and strange mixture of car love and technology, check out the 2011 Chevrolet Camaro PC Rides Computer found on craigslist

-too late for Christmas.
+just in time too late for Christmas.

 Blendtec's "Will it Blend" is the biggest name in viral YouTube videos that's never found a corporate sponsor it couldn't pulverize.
 Now they've teamed up with another YouTube viral sensation — Ken Block.
 Will his new Fiesta RC car blend?

 Generations of Detroiters used to park themselves under the jaw-dropping ornate plasterwork and opulence of a downtown movie palace called the Michigan Theater.
 Today, it's where they park their cars.
 Ironic, considering it was built atop Henry Ford's first workshop.

 The Harrier made its final flight with the British RAF last week, marking an end to the jet famous for being able to take off and land vertically.
 The jet's recently declassified flight manual shows just how extraordinary it was.